Graduate Students

 • cpatzner@iu.edu

 Claire Patzner is a literature MA/PhD from St. Paul, Minnesota.
 She received her BA in English from Cornell University.
-She is interested in comparative literature studies of 20th and 21st century ecopoetry.
-Her research interests also include investigating themes of "girl culture,” desire, and the climate crisis in transnational film and media.
+She is interested in comparative literature studies and translations of 20th and 21st-century ecopoetry.
+Her research interests also include investigating film depictions of ecological disasters transnationally.

 Sarah Line